-- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact as far as possible, this will be staff who know the family well - How staff will make contact this will be over the phone, doorstep visits, or a combination of both
+- How often the school will make contact this will be at least once a week and more frequently depending on the needs of the family. - Which staff member(s) will make contact as far as possible, this will be staff who know the family well- a member if the DSL Team. - How staff will make contact this will be over the phone, doorstep visits, or a combination of both.
+On some occasions IT platforms will be used, for example Microsoft Teams.